Interior Basement Drainage in AL, TN, GA, and MS

 An interior system can bypass the expense and damage to your yard that is caused by an exterior drainage system.
 Interior systems cost half as much, install in 1-2 days, and are installed with no need to excavate the outside of your home.

 If you’re interested in more information, AFS Foundation & Waterproofing Specialists is ready to help you.
 We offer free basement waterproofing quotes to homeowners throughout Alabama.
 Our service area in Alabama includes Dothan, Florence, Gadsden, Vestavia Hills, Prattville, Phenix City, Alabaster and many areas nearby.
 In Tennessee, we serve Nashville, Franklin, Brentwood, Hermitage, Mt.
 Juliet, Lebanon, Clarksville, Murfreesboro, as well as Chattanooga and surrounding areas.
 In Georgia, we serve from Fort Oglethorpe area all the way south to Columbus and neighboring towns and cities.
+In Mississippi we service the Biloxi, Hattiesburg as well as the surrounding areas.

 How Interior Basement Drains Work